 Once a repository has been closed, its surveillance is a governmental task.
-Control measures performed by the authorities are essentially confined to passive measures.
-Active measures are not envisaged, given the design of the repository.
+Control measures performed by the authorities will essentially be confined to passive measures.
+Active measures will not be necessary, given the selection of the repository site and the design of the repository.
 In consequence, the anticipated costs are low.
 As these are government measures, their financing is guaranteed.